+2021 2020

-2020 RM 2019 RM
+RM RM

 Corporate guarantees issued to financial institutions for banking facilities granted to certain subsidiaries

-- Limit 39,139,346 25,422,830
+- Limit 168,966,500 39,139,346

-- Maximum exposure 15,072,478 10,260,717
+- Maximum exposure 23,558,926 15,072,478

-Corporate guarantees issued to the contractors of a subsidiary - Maximum exposure 6,158

 The Company monitors on an ongoing basis the results of the subsidiaries and repayments made by the subsidiaries.
-As at the end of the reporting period, there was no indication that the subsidiaries would default on repayment and/or could not perform the contract for works in accordance with the contract's terms.
+As at the end of the reporting period, there was no indication that the subsidiaries would default on repayment.
 The directors considered that the fair value of the financial guarantee contracts on initial recognition is insignificant.

-30.4 Liquidity risk
+Liquidity risk 30.4